torbsd/torbsd.github.io/faq.md

 ## "Diversity?
 It's all written in C. The Linux distros and some of the BSDs have a lot of common pieces like GCC, OpenSSL, etc." ##

-Ultimately *diversity* does mean asking much broader questions.
+Ultimately diversity does mean asking much broader questions.
 More diversity in operating systems, hardware, SSL versions, geographical locations, the list could continue endlessly.
 It's the right question to ask, but __TDP__ is only beginning to provide a small piece of a response.

 ## "How many Tor relays are running a BSD?" ##

-The number and percentage of public Tor relays fluctuates, as much as in quantity as in operating systems in use.
+The number and percentage of public Tor relays fluctuates, and this applies to BSD relays as well.
 In the fall of 2014, almost 6% of relays were running a BSD.
 As of May 2015, the percentage is about 3.8%.
 Web sites such as [BlutMagie](http://torstatus.blutmagie.de) provide a full list of relays with a simple query form to determine the exact current number among other data.

-[Tor Metrics](https://metrics.torproject.org/platforms.html) provides a clear graph that perfectly, and disturbingly in our opinions, illustrates the monoculture in relay platforms.
+[Tor Metrics](https://metrics.torproject.org/platforms.html) provides a clear graph that strikingly, and disturbingly in our opinions, illustrates the monoculture in relay platforms.

 ## "Doesn't the [Tor web site download page](https://www.torproject.org/download/download-easy.html.en) list a Tor Browser for GNU/Linux, that also supports 'Unix, BSD'?" ##